-The Provost in conjunction with the appropriate Faculty Lead will ensure that appropriate exams are administered for the determination of final grades in order to ensure fair and equal evaluation of student progress.
+The VP of Academic Affairs in conjunction with the appropriate Faculty Lead will ensure that appropriate exams are administered for the determination of final grades in order to ensure fair and equal evaluation of student progress.
 The grades received at the end of each term are available for students to view on Canvas.
 These grades become a permanent part of the student's record.
 Faculty must submit final grades each term before the deadline.